typst/packages/packages/preview/modern-isc-report/0.1.0/isc_template_report.typ

-// Template for ISC reports at the school of engineering
+// Template for ISC reports at the School of engineering
-// v0.1.0 - mui 2023
+// v0.1.0 - mui 2024
 //
 // Missing features :
 // - page and locations (above, under) references for figures not available yet